 Cyber liability insurance is a critical policy that all companies need to strongly consider.
 In this post, we'll explain what it does and doesn't cover.

 If you own or operate a business, you are likely aware of the laundry list of digital risks and threats your business faces every day.
 Increasingly, it seems as if every couple of months, a large, mainstream company shares news of a data breach or security leak.
 As a business owner, you’ve probably spent time educating yourself on how to protect your company from cyber threats.
 But, what happens when your company’s cyber defenses fail?
-That’s where insurance comes into play; specifically, cyber liability, or data breach, insurance.
+That’s where insurance comes into play–specifically, Cyber Liability Insurance.

 Let’s start with an overview of what Cyber Liability Insurance is.
 Generally, Cyber Insurance provides protection when a company experiences a loss or data breach of sensitive or private information.
 This includes things like email addresses, personally identifying customer information, corporate confidential information, credit card numbers, or health records.

 Most Cyber Liability policies only respond by covering third-party damages or damages affecting someone who is not the policyholder.
 This means that losses incurred by third-parties–your customers or users–are covered, but you and your company may not be.
 Some examples of what would be covered by third-party coverage are:

 - Costs to defend and settle a lawsuit if the policyholder is sued by the victim or victims of a data breach.

 - Costs credit card companies incur to reissue lost or stolen credit cards as a result of a data breach.

 A policy that protects against third-party damages might be adequate for some companies.
 However, for most companies, third-party damages only account for a portion of the costs incurred in the event of a cybersecurity-related incident.